Get The Golf Stars App

 3 golfers – the software will built a three golfer scorecard for the 3 golfers playing against each other for the first and final 9-holes.

 2 golfers – the software will built scorecards for the 2 golfers playing against each other for the first and final 9-holes.

 As a registered golfer you can immediately join an available game.
 You will receive an email outlining the details of the games available to you including the location, time and cost.
 You will only be notified if the game falls within your location, division and availability as determined by each golfer.

 How It Works

-An individual point is awarded at each shot provided that one of the balls in play lands closer to the hole and the shot lands on the green or fairway.
+An individual point is awarded after each shot provided that one of the balls in play lands closer to the hole and the shot lands on the green or fairway.

-If the distance to the hole is the same for both golfers then each golfer will receive a point and if both golfers putt out each golfer will receive a point.
+If the distance to the hole is the same or within 1 yard as determined by using a distance device for both golfers, then each golfer will receive a point and if both golfers putt out each golfer will receive a point.